anita-lee/Kid-Vault-Backend/README.md

 You only need to do this once, unless you change your model definitions.

-NOT SET UP YET>>>> Then run the app itself:
+5. Run the app itself:

 ```
-$ flask run -p 5001
+$ flask run -p 5002
 ```

-Visit [http://localhost:5001/](http://localhost:5001/) in your browser to see the results.
+Visit [http://localhost:5002/](http://localhost:5002/) in your browser to see the results.

-`
-## Future
-1. Testing
-2. Expanding the type of information stored in the mom_api database
-3. Integrate ML text recognition for easy auto-population
-4. Create QR code abilities so schools can easily download the information from the parent.
-Similar to scanning in a child.
-5. Create HIPAA compliant way for medical organizations to upload child's vaccination records/medical history.
+---

-## Acknowledgments
+## WOOHOO!

-Inspiration, code snippets, etc.
+You Made It!
+Enjoy and please contact @melawong and @anita-lee with any issues or questions.